birdears/birdears/README.md

 ### birdears

-`birdears` is a software written in Python 3 for ...
+`birdears` is a software written in Python 3 for ear training for musicians (musical intelligence, transcribing music, composing).
+It is a clone of the method used by [Funcitional Ear Trainer App](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android) for Android.

 ### What is musical ear training

-It is a method..
+It is a method of ear training.

 ### Features